-Conversely, an overwhelming range of off-the-shelf software is now available and it is increasingly flexible and powerful.
-And modern off-the-shelf products are normally cloud-based with subscription pricing so easier than ever to own and operate.
+Conversely, an enormous range of off-the-shelf software is now available, and it is increasingly flexible and powerful.
+And modern off-the-shelf products are normally cloud-based with subscription pricing, so they are easier than ever to own and operate.

-Large off-the-shelf implementations are difficult and complex projects but they will not provide your business with a point of difference.
+Large off-the-shelf implementations, however, are also difficult and complex projects, and they will not provide your business with a point of difference.
 In fact, normally, these projects are deliberately aiming to drive established best-practice into business processes and to enforce standardisation and rationalisation.

-Custom software development on the other hand is complex and risky but it can deliver uniqueness and genuinely valuable innovation.
-This comes at a price and many bespoke software projects fail – bespoke software is valuable because it’s not easy.
+Custom software development on the other hand is complicated and risky, but it can deliver uniqueness and genuinely valuable innovation.
+This comes at a price, and many bespoke software projects fail—bespoke software is valuable because it’s not easy.

 What are the benefits of bespoke software?

-But business leaders need to ask the challenging question, is this a genuine innovation and is would customers value it?
+But business leaders need to ask themselves this challenging question: Is it a genuine innovation, and would customers value it?

 Bespoke software can be a means to create new market opportunities, to build engaging brand experiences for your customers, and to radically reduce cost or service.
 It can bring innovation and digital thinking to the heart of your business culture.